phatblat/UnitTestingWithQuick/presentation.md

 - Describes the thing being tested.
 - Groups examples.
 - Serves as a prefix for the actual test name.
+- Analogous to `XCTestCase`

+^ Essentially a suite of tests.

 ---